Revised October 1, 2014

-The Company cannot help resolve a discrimination, harassment or retaliation problem unless we know about it.
-Therefore, it is every employee's responsibility to bring those types of issues to Management or Human Resources' attention so that the appropriate steps can be taken to resolve the issue.
-If you feel you have been subject to discrimination, harassment or retaliation, or that you have witnessed it in the workplace, please report it promptly by way of the Confidential Hotline.
+The Company cannot help resolve a complaint unless it is notified.
+Therefore, it is every employee's responsibility to bring issues to Management or Human Resources' attention so that the appropriate steps can be taken to resolve the issue.
+If you feel you have been subject to discrimination, harassment or retaliation, or that you have witnessed it in the workplace, please report it promptly to the Human Resources Department or by way of the Confidential Hotline.

 Employees in the stores are required to log in and out of the designated labour tracking system every day, including lunch breaks in excess of 30 minutes.

 All time worked by an employee, whether scheduled or unscheduled, overtime or straight time, authorized or unauthorized - must always be recorded exactly as it occurred.
 Your supervisor will show you the procedure for recording time worked.
 Under no circumstances may you allow a fellow worker to login in to the time and labour management system for you, and you must not log in to the system unless you are at your permanent work location (i.e. it is not permissible for you to log in from a remote location).
 Anyone caught punching in and out from another location or by another employee will be terminated.
-You must keep record of time worked as required by law or policy in your province or state.
+You must keep record of time worked as required by law or policy in your province.
 You should also note all time that you don't work but for which you are still paid and have your supervisor verify the time.
 If for any reason an entry must be changed, your supervisor must make the change, and you must initial it.

 Every employee receives a written performance appraisal, using the appropriate Company form, at least once per year.
 Employees on authorized leave will have their review dates postponed by the number of days in excess of 31 that they are away from work.
 Reviews should also be completed after the initial probationary period for new employees.
 All employees must receive a written copy of their performance review.

 By virtue of your employment with the Company, you will be exposed to or will have access to confidential and proprietary information regarding the Company's business, all of which are the property of the Company.
-Confidential Information includes, but is not limited to, trade secrets, industrial and/or operational processes, patents, customer lists, customer information including customers' or potential customers' specific needs and requirements, pricing information, product development plans, marketing methods and plans, financial results which have not been publicized, business plans and budgets and all other systems, methods, procedures, compilations of information, records and so forth which are owned and shall continue to be owned solely by the Company ('Confidential Information').
+Confidential Information includes, but is not limited to, trade secrets, industrial and/or operational processes, patents, customer lists, customer information including customers' or potential customers' specific needs and requirements, pricing information, product development plans, marketing methods and plans, financial results that have not been publicized, business plans and budgets and all other systems, methods, procedures, compilations of information, records and so forth which are owned and shall continue to be owned solely by the Company ("Confidential Information").

-During the term of your employment with the Company, and continuing indefinitely thereafter, you agree that you shall hold in confidence and refrain from disclosing the Company's Confidential Information and shall not, except in connection with the performance of your duties with the Company, directly or indirectly use, convey, disclose or reveal, or attempt to use, convey, disclose or reveal, any of the Confidential Information, unless approved by the Company in writing and at the sole discretion of the Company or required to do so by an applicable governmental or regulatory body.
+During the term of your employment with the Company, and continuing indefinitely thereafter, you agree that you shall hold in confidence and refrain from disclosing the Company's Confidential Information and shall not, except in connection with the performance of your duties with the Company, directly or indirectly use, convey, disclose or reveal, or attempt to use, convey, disclose or reveal, any Confidential Information, unless approved by the Company in writing and at the sole discretion of the Company or required to do so by an applicable governmental or regulatory body.

-Any and all ideas, designs, procedures, formulas, inventions or improvements (whether patented, patentable or not) trade names, logos and writings as other materials written or produced by you (collectively, the "Intellectual Property") which you may conceive or produce during the period of your employment with the Company relating or in any way pertaining to or connected with the scope of your employment, or in which the Company has been or may become interested, shall be the sole and exclusive property of the Company.
+Any and all ideas, designs, procedures, formulas, inventions or improvements (whether patented, patentable or not) trade names, logos and writings or other materials written or produced by you (collectively, the "Intellectual Property") which you may conceive or produce during the period of your employment with the Company relating or in any way pertaining to or connected with the scope of your employment, or in which the Company has been or may become interested, shall be the sole and exclusive property of the Company.

-When requested by the Company, you shall execute any and all applications, assignments and other instruments which the Company shall deem necessary in order to apply for and obtain patents, copyrights, industrial designs and/or any official documents(s) relating to exclusivity of the invention, design or copyright of Canada, United States or any foreign country for such Intellectual Property and in order to assign and convey to the Company the sole and exclusive right, title and interest in and to such Intellectual Property.
+When requested by the Company, you shall execute any and all applications, assignments and other instruments which the Company shall deem necessary in order to apply for and obtain patents, copyrights, industrial designs and/or any official documents relating to exclusivity of the invention, design or copyright of Canada or any foreign country for such Intellectual Property and in order to assign and convey to the Company the sole and exclusive right, title and interest in and to such Intellectual Property.
 In particular, respecting writings or other copyrightable materials, the Company may claim authorship as an employer or work made for hire.